Are you wondering how to add a sitemap XML to Google Search Console? Learning this valuable skill is extremely important for SEO.

 - What is Google Search Console And What Is It Used For?

 - What Does A Sitemap Look Like?

-- Do You Need To Add A Sitemap To Search Console?
+- Do You Need To Add An XML Sitemap To Search Console?

-- How To Submit A Sitemap In Google Search Console
+- How To Submit An XML Sitemap In Google Search Console

 - CMS Plugins For Generating XML Sitemaps